haakonleg/digitalocean-dynamic-dns-updater/README.md

 ## Todo

-- This does not support AAAA records yet (IPV6), since I have no use for it personally.
-I might add it in the future, though.
 - Does not have proper error handling or retrying.
 If an error occurs (for example, a status code other than 2xx), the script simply prints error and exits.